mutewinter/dot_vim/README.md

 ## Plugins and Configuration in their Own File

+_This is one of the things I'm most proud of, definitely steal it._

 Each plugin is included and managed in its [own file](/plug_plugins).

 ## Installation

+_Be sure you read the About section above._

 1. `git clone git@github.com:mutewinter/dot_vim.git ~/.config/nvim`.
 1. `cd ~/.config/nvim`.